DecentCMS/DecentConsulting/content/contact.yaml.md

 -8<-----------------------------------------------------------

-For all enquiries, please send me e-mail at bertrand at gmail.
+For all enquiries, please send me an e-mail at bertrand at gmail.